 #11 Blauwbrug Blue Bridge

-The ornate bridge is named for a blue-painted wooden bridge that used to straddle the Amstel River on the same site.
-The current bridge dates to 1883 and features sumptuous decorations; despite not being painted royal blue, the original name stuck.
+The ornate Blauwbrug is named for a blue wooden bridge that used to straddle the Amstel River on the same site.
+The current bridge dates to 1883 and features sumptuous decorations.
+Despite not being painted royal blue, the original name stuck.

 If You Have Time: There are several Amsterdam sights near Rembrandtplein that are worth exploring.
-Two museums that we recommend visiting are the Willet-Holtuysen Museum and Museum Van Loon, both of which are historically preserved canal houses (and both free with City Card).
-The Archives Museum (in the De Bazel Building) is also close by – and they offer free exhibits (and free bathrooms, too!).
+Two that we recommend are the Willet-Holtuysen Museum and Museum Van Loon, both of which are historically preserved canal houses (and both free with City Card).
+The Archives Museum (in the De Bazel Building) is also close by and offers excellent exhibits and free toilets, too.
 For a quick snack, pop into Eetsalon Van Dobben, an iconic Amsterdam sandwich shop – which offers a discount with the City Card.
-Map directions.
+MAP.

 #12 Munt Tower on Muntplein